Reviewed by

 • Publication Registration (Level 2): After title approval, you formally register your publication.
 This involves filing declarations, publishing your first issue within a timeframe, and submitting documents to RNI.
 Once approved, you receive the final RNI Registration Certificate, authorizing your publication.

-Purpose of RNI Registration
+Purpose of RNI Registration in India

 • Legal Compliance: Ensures all newspapers and magazines adhere to the Press and Registration of Periodicals Act, 2023.